ckc9759/CTF_writeups/UA CSW CTF/Fire Genasi (STEG)/Soln.md

 ### Soln: Start by downloading the 2 images provided by the challenge.

 With GenasiDndSize.jpg change the visible size of the image to see the password  pLE4sE_L3t_ME_iN_1 , you can do it by change the bytes of the images that define it's height.

+Link of related blog: https://blog.cyberhacktics.com/hiding-information-by-changing-an-images-height/

 Use the password found as passphrase in steghide with GenasiSteg.jpg.